typedoc2md/typedoc-plugin-markdown-examples/examples/09-remark-example/docs/README.md

 Internally typedoc-plugin-remark has added the required toc heading before the first h2 in the document.

-Therefor heading created by both code comments and TypeDoc generated headings will form part of the TOC.
+Therefore heading created by both code comments and TypeDoc generated headings will form part of the TOC.

 ## Github